Rahulray12/puzzelfun/README.md

  *Score*

 - Test when user continues playing the puzzles within the same type if score increments when user solve each puzzle.
-Test would also check if it resets to zero when the puzzle type button is clicked.
+Test would also check if it resets to zero after the puzzle type button is clicked.

   *Steps to test Score*